victoandrad/victoandrad/README.md

 ### 📤 Wanna Meet Up?

-Send me a request or a DM
+Feel free to send me a request or slide into my DMs!
+Let's connect and make something awesome.

 > 💼 [LinkedIn](https://linkedin.com/in/victoandrad)